The Elk FP-LAPW Code

 Documentation

 The Elk Code Manual is available, as is a manual for the Spacegroup utility.
-You can ask and answer questions in the Elk forums on SourceForge.net but please consult the Elk frequently asked questions page first.
+You can ask and answer questions in the Elk forums on SourceForge.net.
 A mailing list is available for notification of new releases, features and bugs in the code.
 There is also a collection of useful links.
-If you would like a particular feature to be implemented then you can either do it yourself, which is the preferred option, or request the feature in the forum.

 Citation of Elk

-Citation of the code is not mandatory but would be appreciated by the contributors - a reference to this website will suffice.
-We also recommend that the input files used be made available to other researchers.
+Citation of the code is not mandatory but would be appreciated by the contributors.
+A reference to the Elk website using this BibTeX entry will suffice.

 Contributions